28anmol/git_cheatsheet/README.md

 ```

 **Creating an empty repository on github, Connecting github repo to local folder on computer to that github repository through command line**
-- Pleasw have your ssh key generated and added to your computer and github account.
+- Please have your ssh key generated and added to your computer and github account.
 Follow the links attached at the top for more info!
 - Create an empty repository (don't add readme, make it public/private, don't add license yet, add a short description, dont add .gitignore yet)
 - Once repo created you will see a set of commands shown up on github (Quick setup)
-- Follow these steps
+- Following is the complete detialed workflow of connecting your local git repository to github cloud environment:

   ```bash
   # Create a folder